-Autobiographical Essay: Due date - January 28th
+Gender-Autobiographical Essay: Due Date - Last Class of January

 Reflect on your life history, the strands of influence and enforcement, imagination and exploration, that might have been evident at different times in your life.
-Use as your backdrop, ideas and experiences inserted in the readings for the course.
+Use as your backdrop, any of the ideas in the readings for the course.
 This essay is one in which you tell me something about yourself, about if, what, how, and why you are gendered.
 Do not overlook important questioning.
-This is not an opinion paper.
+This is a self-reflective but not an opinion paper.

 Minimum Length: 1000 words

-Popular Culture Essay: Due Date - March 13th
+Popular Culture Essay: Due Date - March 11th

 This essay will discuss an aspect of Canadian or international culture, that you interpret through art or articles, books or other materials you have read; films or shows you have watched, social events current in the minds of many, etc. Gender is the main focus, and you will use concepts addressed in the course, to discuss gender and/in popular culture.
-In this essay you will analyze the message(s) of conformity in how this aspect is depicted and explained.
+In this essay you will analyze the varieties of discourse you detect in how this aspect is depicted and explained.